-The Marriage Index Project was started a long time ago, and you may be forgiven for thinking that it was also completed a long time ago but several factors conspired to force the Society to resurrect the Marriage Index Project.
+The Marriage Index Project was started a long time ago, and you may be forgiven for thinking that it was also completed a long time ago but several factors conspired to force the Society to resurrect the project.

-The Index was in the form of a giant Card Index, comprising some 158,000 cards in two large wooden cabinets.
-One of the problems associated with this situation was that there could only be ‘one copy’ of the Index.
-A microfiche version was made available, but each frame of the microfiche comprised only four of the Index Cards.
-Thus the ‘new’ Index comprised 39,500 frames, which, even at 14 x 7 fiche format, represents over 400 microfiche.
+The Index was in the form of a giant card index, comprising some 158,000 cards in two large wooden cabinets.
+One of the problems associated with this situation was that there could only be one copy of the Index.
+A microfiche version was made available, but each frame of the microfiche comprised only four of the index cards.
+Thus the new index comprised 39,500 frames, which, even at 14 x 7 fiche format, represented over 400 microfiche.

 A decision was made to computerise the data and at the same time to carry out exhaustive quality assurance checks.